jeffThompson/DesigningWithData/Assignments/Week12_FinalProject.md

 ### DELIVERABLES
 Your finished project should include the following:

-* An Are.na channel with research clippings (annotated links, images, etc) with at least 30 sources
+* An Are.na channel of research clippings (annotated links, images, etc) with at least 30 sources, posted as a link on the assignment on Canvas
 * An `8.5x11"` version of your project's "question"
 * Small-group presentation of your project's topic and data
 * Finished visualization, with documentation uploaded to Canvas